Industrial real estate has been on a great run with no sign of slowing down.

 COVID-19 has disrupted the entire economy, although much of the disruption is an acceleration of existing trends rather than anything new.
 Changes in retail buying habits, office design, and residential preferences are unlikely to fully settle out for a while.

-However, the industrial sector is still doing well.
+However, the industrial real estate market sector is still doing well.
 For example, Link closed $1.9 billion in acquisitions and sold $900 million in dispositions in 2020.
 With the rest of the economy in the doldrums, why is industrial property still doing reasonably well, and what does this mean for after the pandemic?

 E-Commerce is Booming